gamingkitty/Pygame-Projects/README.md

 # Installing Python
 If you have Python installed on your device, you can skip this step.
 Otherwise, go to [this website](https://www.python.org/downloads/) to get it installed.

 In addition to Python, also install an IDE if you don't have one already.
-[PyCharm (make sure to scroll down to download community edition)](https://jetbrains.com/pycharm/download/) and [VSCode](https://code.visualstudio.com/download) are some great free IDEs for coding Python (if you want to push your files to GitHub, it is best to use PyCharm).
+[PyCharm (make sure to scroll down to download community edition)](https://jetbrains.com/pycharm/download/) and [VSCode](https://code.visualstudio.com/download) are some great free IDEs for coding Python *(if you want to push your files to GitHub, it is best to use PyCharm).*

-If you are using VSCode: make sure to install the Python extension provided by Mircosoft.
+### If you are using VSCode

+Make sure to install the Python extension provided by Mircosoft.
 To do this, first go to the extensions tab on the left sidebar (the icon with the four boxes)
 ![](tutorial%20pictures/Extensions%20Tab.png)
 Then, search "python" in the search bar.
 The one you need should be the first one that shows up and should be from Microsoft.
 ![](tutorial%20pictures/Extensions%20Tab%20Search%20Python.png)